okeeffed/cheat-sheets/Unity/How-To-Make-A-Video-Game.md

 	// Use this for initialization
 	void Start () {
-		// special method to get the Animator playerAnimator = GetComponent<Animator>();
+		// special method to get the "Animator" component playerAnimator = GetComponent<Animator>();
 	}